tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

 ## Data

 Exploratory data analysis can be found in the notebook `01 Data Exploration`.
 There are 3 tables:
-`portfolio`: information of the offers
+<br>`portfolio`: information of the offers
-`profile`: demographic information of the customers `trancript`: transactions
+<br>`profile`: demographic information of the customers
+<br>`trancript`: transactions
-Let's take a quick look at each table:
+<br>Let's take a quick look at each table:

 ### Portfolio

-There are 10 different promotions that belong to 3 general types.
+There are 10 different promotions that belong to 3 general types: informational, buy-one-get-one and discount.
 There are 4 features that describe the promotions: channels, difficulty (money required to be spent to receive reward), duration and reward.
 We found out that **discount promotions usually have long durations and high difficulties while buy-one-get-one promotions have shorter durations and lower difficulties.
 Discount promotions will have higher reward.** In general, longer promotions will have higher difficulties.

 ![promos]()